Must-Know Tips for Home Lift Safety

 • Built-in safety features like interlocks, space guards, and emergency power are essential for protecting people during use.

-Understand How Home Elevators Work
+Understand How Home Lifts Work

 Understanding this difference helps homeowners ask the right questions and prioritize the right safety features.

-Choose an Elevator with Built-In Safety Features
+Choose an Home Lift with Built-In Safety Features

 • Emergency lighting: Illuminates the cab walls in case of electrical failure.